anastasiyapautarak/assignments/README.md

 ### Basic Workflow
 - `git status` – Check the current state of your working directory
 - `git add .` – Stage all changes
-- `git commit -m "Message"` – Commit staged changes with a message
+- `git commit -m "etc"` – Commit staged changes with a message
 - `git push` – Push local commits to GitHub
 - `git pull` – Fetch and merge changes from GitHub
+- `git log` -  It provides several formatting options for displaying committed snapshots.
+- `git reflog` - This allows you to go back to changesets even though they are not referenced by any branch or tag.
 ---

 ## Git Pull, Merge & Conflicts

-### git pull` – !Anastasiya, its so important
+### git pull – !its so important!
 - Downloads changes from a remote repository (`origin`)
-- By default, it performs an automatic `merge`
+- By default, an automatic `merge`
-- Command syntax:
   ```bash
   git pull origin main
   ```